bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 The first time you commit, it might ask you to setup your name and email with the `config` command.

-Now we need to push the changes to GitHub.
+Now we need to push the changes to our remote repo on GitHub.
 The first time we do this we must specify which remote origin "upstream" we would like to use.
 Since we are still on the default branch, the `master` branch, we add `-u origin master`.

 `$ git push -u origin master`